It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Pure Wrestling Rules - Most commonly appearing in Ring of Honor (they actually had a Pure Wrestling title for a while) but occasionally seen elsewhere.
 Each wrestler is allowed three rope breaks - once they are used up, the wrestler cannot use the ropes to escape pins or submissions.
 Closed fists are illegal, and using them will cause the wrestler to be penalized a rope break - if he is out of rope breaks, he will be disqualified.

 - It should be pointed out that closed fists are usually illegal anyway but rarely enforced.
-Ric Flair once disqualified the Dudley Boys for their use of closed fists but it happens so rarely in regular matches no one could remember the last time it happened.
-Likewise illegal holds, including all those involving the ropes can be grounds for disqualification but a five count is usually granted.
-The pure wrestling stipulation simply make enforcement mandatory.
+Ric Flair once disqualified The Dudley Boys for their use of closed fists but it happens so rarely in regular matches no one could remember the last time a referee had done so.
+Likewise illegal holds (including all those involving the ropes) can be grounds for disqualification, but a five count is usually granted.
+The pure wrestling stipulation simply makes enforcement mandatory.
+If the commentators are to be trusted, closed fists are now legal in WWE; John Bradshaw Layfield pointed this out while discussing Antonio Cesaro's signature European uppercut.

 - Scaffold Match - Two wrestlers or tag teams are on a narrow metal scaffold above the ring.
 Victory is either by throwing the opponent off the scaffold or some sort of capture the flag situation.
 Very old fashioned and all-but-obsolete gimmick that has some historical value.
 Scaffold matches have a reputation of being the worst out of all of wrestling's classic gimmick matches.
 The scaffold is very narrow and VERY high, making it difficult to have a good match up there.
 Sometimes wrestlers are so intimidated that they crawl around on it.
 There's also the risk of the match ending by accidental fall!
 The risk factor for this terrible match involves taking a fall off the scaffold that rivals Mick Foley's Hell in the Cell dive for danger.
 Jim Cornette's knee injury from a botched scaffold fall almost crippled him.
 So, wrestling's worst gimmick match is also one of its most dangerous.
 The most recent serious scaffold match revival was undertaken by TNA.
 It wasn't any better or less dangerous than the scaffold matches from decades ago.